Antal Dorati, The Conductor Who Revived the Dallas Symphony Orchestra — 1945-1949

 During the intermission of this debut performance, Dorati was interviewed on the radio and had nice things to say about Dallas:

 I fell in love with Dallas not last September when I was engaged but as far back as 1937.
 When I visited here year after year with the Ballet Theater.
 I said to myself that if I ever withdrew from the ballet and became a resident conductor for an American symphony, I would like it to be the Dallas Symphony Orchestra.”
 (DMN, Dec.
 10, 1945)

 One little thing the Maestro was unable to accomplish, though, was to find a place for his family to live.
 The severe lack of postwar housing affected even the wealthy cultural elite!

 And, with that, the DSO was back.
 It toured.
 A LOT.
 And made recordings.
 And appeared on national radio broadcasts.
 With Dorati at the helm, the Dallas Symphony Orchestra was making a name for itself and garnering a very positive national reputation.

 A typical article about the young, photogenic Dorati went something like the one below, in which Dorati was described as “the wonderboy of Southwest symphonic circles.”

-John Rosenfield’s melancholy review/farewell appeared the next day, and one imagines it tooks weeks for his tears to dry.
+John Rosenfield’s melancholy review/farewell appeared the next day in The Dallas Morning News, and one imagines it tooks weeks for his tears to dry.

 Top photo and article from the Aug.
 17, 1946 issue of Texas Week, the short-lived magazine that was sort of a Texas version of Life, via the Portal to Texas History, here.
-Photo is credited to The Dallas Morning News; text may have been written by Paul Crume of The News.
+Text may have been written by Paul Crume.